KentoBaguetti/Web-Crawler-GO/README.md

 #### How and Why I designed the parallel web crawler the way I did:

-I wanted to be able to process multiple pages simultaneously which is where I decided between two different ways of parallism.
+I wanted to be able to process multiple pages simultaneously which is where I decided between two different ways of parallelism.

 1. I could create a goroutine for every page
 2. I could create a set number of goroutines (workers)